bbzorba/STM32-Nucleo-Sensor-Applications/src/Servo_Motor/README.md

 To correct the configuration to achieve 20ms PWM period:

--Set the timer clock to 100 MHz.
+- Set the timer clock to 100 MHz.
--Set the prescaler to 1000 - 1.
+- Set the prescaler to 1000 - 1.
--Set the counter period to 20000 - 1 to get 20ms period.
+- Set the counter period to 20000 - 1 to get 20ms period.

 Recalculating Pulse Widths:

 To achieve specific pulse widths (in ms) based on counter period (20000):

--SERVO_NORTH: 1 ms pulse width
+- SERVO_NORTH: 1 ms pulse width

--SERVO_EAST: 10 ms pulse width
+- SERVO_EAST: 10 ms pulse width

--SERVO_SOUTH: 20 ms pulse width
+- SERVO_SOUTH: 20 ms pulse width

 These should map as follows: